MayankTahil/NetScaler-in-AWS-101/EC2/README.md

   1. A [Windows 2016 Server EC2 instance](https://aws.amazon.com/marketplace/pp/B01M7SJEU7?ref=cns_srchrow) on the Client Subnet
   2. A [Linux Ubuntu EC2 Instance](https://aws.amazon.com/marketplace/pp/B01JBL2M0O?qid=1493848518901&sr=0-1&ref_=srh_res_product_title) on the Server Subnet

-We will also configure a public, static IP via [Elastic IPs (EIP)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the Windows EC2 instance for external RDP access and then use the Windows machine to SSH via Putty into the Linux EC2 instance to set up docker and a few websites.
+We will also configure a static public IP aka [Elastic IPs (EIP)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html) to the Windows EC2 instance for external RDP access and then use the Windows machine to SSH via Putty into the Linux EC2 instance to set up docker and a few websites.

 Lets begin by launching our first EC2 instance.